What Are the Best Parts of the Australian Voluntary Administration Process?

 It aids director control

-Unlike receivership or winding up, it is the directors who appoint the insolvency practitioner in the case of voluntary administration.
+Unlike Receivership or Winding Up, it is the directors who appoint the insolvency practitioner in the case of Voluntary Administration.
 In theory, directors may see this as an opportunity to appoint a sympathetic voluntary administrator.
 However, it is worth noting that no matter how they are appointed, the voluntary administrator operates independently and in the interests of the insolvent company and the creditors, rather than directors.

-• It can be a useful tactic to get breathing space.
+- As mentioned, it is a useful tactic to get breathing space.
 Directors can delay an ‘incoming’ winding up, allowing them to get their affairs in order

-• It can be combined with a ‘pre-pack’.
+- It can be combined with a ‘pre-pack’.
 The appointment of a voluntary administrator can coincide with the preparation of a ‘pre-packaged insolvency arrangement’ (‘pre-pack’).
 In this process, the assets of the distressed company are sold to a new company for fair market value.
 The directors and members/ shareholders of the new company can be the same as the directors and members/ shareholders of the old company.
 The voluntary administrator can effectively ‘sign off’ on the pre-pack where they are convinced that it represents the best deal for the company’s creditors as a whole.
 The voluntary administrator can then offer a DOCA to those creditors using sale proceeds.
 Relatedly, voluntary administrators can set up a ‘creditor’s trust structure’, where the assets and obligations to creditors are transferred to a trust, eliminating creditor claims against the distressed company.

-• No recovery of ‘voidable transactions’.
+- No recovery of ‘voidable transactions’.
 In an insolvent liquidation/ winding up, liquidators can pursue directors for a range of transactions and seek to recover assets of the company.
 This can include unreasonable director-related transactions, giving unfair preference to certain creditors or engaging in uncommercial transactions.
-Voluntary administrators do not have this power, so a voluntary administration can delay any such action.
+Voluntary Administrators do not have this power, so a voluntary administration can delay any such action.

 DOCAs are straightforward and flexible instruments

 Ultimately, a DOCA usually ends up presenting a return to creditors that would provide them with more than they would receive through a winding up of the company.
 It is a flexible instrument that can be structured in a way that would be more appealing to the creditors than a liquidation scenario.
-It is getting to an agreement with reasonable returns that is the hard part.

-This is closely connected to the fact that voluntary administration is not court supervised, as the main restructuring process in the US, Chapter 11, is.
+This is closely connected to the fact that Voluntary Administration is not court supervised, as the main restructuring process in the US, Chapter 11, is.
 This makes the process cheaper and puts more power in the hands of creditors.

 Speed

-A voluntary administration can be over in 30 days (though this can also be extended).
+A Voluntary Administration can be over in 30 days (though this can also be extended).
 The speed of the process means that it may be possible to restructure the company before things get even worse, and can therefore be a useful ‘Hail Mary’.
 It means that the company may be able to continue trading after only experiencing a relatively short period of reputational ‘sting’ for going through an external administration process.

 Conclusion

-• It puts a temporary stop (‘moratorium’) on creditor actions to pursue their debt/ have the company wound up.
+- It puts a temporary stop (‘moratorium’) on creditor actions to pursue their debt/ have the company wound up.

-• Through the power of appointment, it gives directors a degree of influence over the voluntary administration.
+- Through the power of appointment, it gives directors a degree of influence over the voluntary administration.

-• The compromise in a voluntary administration, a DOCA, is a flexible instrument.
+- The compromise in a Voluntary Administration, a DOCA, is a flexible instrument.

-• The process is quick.
+- The process is quick.